tinymce/tinymce-react/README.md

 ## About

-This package is a thin wrapper around [tinymce](https://github.com/tinymce/tinymce) to make it easier to use in a React application.
-If you need detailed documentation on TinyMCE itself head to the [Documentation Pages](https://www.tiny.cloud/docs/).
+This package is a thin wrapper around [TinyMCE](https://github.com/tinymce/tinymce) to make it easier to use in a React application.
+If you need detailed documentation on TinyMCE itself head to the [TinyMCE Documentation](https://www.tiny.cloud/docs/).

 For some quick demos, check out the [storybook](https://tinymce.github.io/tinymce-react/).